-- or city is likely to reach well beyond its old centre.
+- 5.0.1 The significance of any historic town or city is likely to reach well beyond its old centre.
 The way the town sits in the landscape, the way it has grown along key approaches, across flat land or up slopes, may all contribute to its distinctiveness.
-A firm grasp of character at this scale should underpin any plans for growth. - an analysis of the historic environment should inform a Growth Strategy.
-Some places have been steered primarily by the constraints of the settlement's character and location, whilst others have prepared detailed townscape and landscape character assessments to inform locations and capacities for growth. - one that was mentioned frequently in the interviews with civic societies; two thirds felt there was strong or some support for growth at the expense of heritage.
-Delivering housing to address the housing crisis is a national priority, but many civic societies commented that the housing being built is too expensive

-- to be affordable by many local people.

-Many new houses in attractive places are being bought as second homes, but still growth is being prioritised over the historic environment in Local Plans
+A firm grasp of character at this scale should underpin any plans for growth. - 5.0.2 There is no single approach to the way an analysis of the historic environment should inform a Growth Strategy.
+Some places have been steered primarily by the constraints of the settlement's character and location, whilst others have prepared detailed townscape and landscape character assessments to inform locations and capacities for growth. - 5.0.3 This topic is extremely important, and one that was mentioned frequently in the interviews with civic societies; two thirds felt there was strong or some support for growth at the expense of heritage.
+Delivering housing to address the housing crisis is a national priority, but many civic societies commented that the housing being built is too expensive to be affordable by many local people.
+Many new houses in attractive places are being bought as second homes, but still growth is being prioritised over the historic environment in Local Plans.

-- 5.0.4 The following topics summarise the data, information and arguments that can be used to direct a Growth Strategy, all of which have links to historic character:

-- Physical or Policy constraints mapping landscape designations, flood risk, views, heritage designations such as conservation areas, World Heritage Site settings.

-- Site sensitivity landscape character

-assessment, visual impact assessment,

-townscape character assessment, heritage

-impact assessment one or more of these

-informing either the initial growth concept

-options or the site allocations process.

-- Land availability or viability any brownfield sites left, which sites are available for redevelopment, is greenfield development more attractive in terms of viability and reduced design constraints?

-- Capacity infrastructure limitations such
+- 5.0.4 The following topics summarise the data, information and arguments that can be used to direct a Growth Strategy, all of which have links to historic character: - Physical or Policy constraints mapping landscape designations, flood risk, views, heritage designations such as conservation areas, World Heritage Site settings. - Site sensitivity landscape character assessment, visual impact assessment, townscape character assessment, heritage impact assessment - one or more of these informing either the initial growth concept options or the site allocations process. - Land availability or viability any brownfield sites left, which sites are available for redevelopment, is greenfield development more attractive in terms of viability and reduced design constraints? - Capacity infrastructure limitations such as transport or drainage or environmental capacity thresholds.

-- as transport or drainage or environmental capacity thresholds. - Economic drivers directing growth demand more towards locations in need of investment or support.
+Economic drivers - directing growth demand more towards locations in need of investment or support.